Heart transplantation: History

 Worldwide, more than 100 transplants were performed by various doctors during 1968.
 Only a third of these patients lived longer than three months.

 The next big breakthrough came in 1983 when cyclosporine entered widespread usage.
 This drug enabled much smaller amounts of corticosteroids to be used to prevent many cases of rejection (the "corticosteroid-sparing" effect of cyclosporine).

 On June 9, 1984, "JP" Lovette IV of Denver, Colorado, became the world's first successful pediatric heart transplant.
 Columbia-Presbyterian Medical Center surgeons transplanted the heart of 4-year-old John Nathan Ford of Harlem into 4-year-old JP a day after the Harlem child died of injuries received in a fall from a fire escape at his home.
 JP was born with multiple heart defects.
 The transplant was done by a surgical team led by Dr. Eric A. Rose, director of cardiac transplantation at New York–Presbyterian Hospital.
 Drs.
 Keith Reemtsma and Fred Bowman also were members of the team for the six-hour operation.

-In 1988, the first "domino" heart transplant was performed, in which a patient in need of a lung transplant with a healthy heart will receive a heart-lung transplant, and their original heart will be transplanted into someone else.
+In 1988, the first "domino" heart transplant was performed, in which a patient in need of a lung transplant with a healthy heart would receive a heart-lung transplant, and their original heart would be transplanted into someone else.

-Worldwide, about 3,500 heart transplants are performed annually.
-The vast majority of these are performed in the United States (2,000–2,300 annually).
-Cedars-Sinai Medical Center in Los Angeles, California, currently is the largest heart transplant center in the world, having performed 132 adult transplants in 2015 alone.
+Worldwide, about 5,000 heart transplants are performed annually, an increase of 53 percent between 2011 and 2022.
+The majority of these are performed in the United States (over half).
+Vanderbilt University Medical Center in Nashville, Tennessee currently is the largest volume heart transplant center in the world, completing 174 transplants in 2024, though this title changes frequently.

 About 800,000 people have NYHA Class IV heart failure symptoms indicating advanced heart failure.
 The great disparity between the number of patients needing transplants and the number of procedures being performed spurred research into the transplantation of non-human hearts into humans after 1993.
 Xenografts from other species and artificial hearts are two less successful alternatives to allografts.